 Before joining the firm, Tommaso worked for Telecom Italia where he was in charge of regulatory strategies and competition affairs.
 He also worked for six years at the Italian Antitrust Authority in Rome as director of the department responsible for competition policy in fields such as energy, manufacturing, environment, chemical and pharmaceutical, health services and property.

 As a professor of competition law, Tommaso has lectured at the universities of Rome, Naples and Pisa.
-He is author of various legal publications, on telecoms regulation and competition law.
-He is also a member of the competition committee of the Italian section of the ICC.
+He is author of various legal publications, on telecoms, energy regulation and competition law.
+He is also a member of the Competition Committee of the Italian Section of the ICC.

 He graduated in law (JD, summa cum laude) from the University of Pisa.
 He is fluent in Italian and English.

 Freshfields’ antitrust competition and trade practice comprises more than 50 partners and over 210 other specialists working worldwide to support our clients wherever and whenever they need us.

 WWL says: Tommaso Salonico is "steeped in competition knowledge" having previously worked at the Italian regulator, and is also a renowned academic in this field

 This biography is an extract from Who's Who Legal: Competition which can be purchased from our Shop.